GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/README.md

 ![image](https://github.com/GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/assets/164141178/d543865c-6369-41be-97bf-d5928a920f2a)

-According to the result city code 10 have the maximum number of customers.
-There are 558 customers are in city code 3.In this objective count function is used for counting the customers.
-Group by and Order by are used for sorting the data.
+According to the result city code 3 have the maximum number of customers.
+There are 595 customers are in city code 3.In this objective count function is used for counting the customers.
+Group by and Order by are used for sorting the data.It focus marketing efforts, tailor promotions, and optimize inventory to meet the demands of the most populated city.

  # Bussiness Objective(4): How many sub_categories are there under the books category?